Property tax: Declaration

 The tax return is filed by the taxpayer, whose law on local taxes defines separately for land, buildings, flats, and non-residential parameters.
 The taxpayer files a tax return for the tax period in which the tax liability was incurred.
-The taxpayer (i.e. the taxable person) is obliged to pay the real estate tax return to the relevant tax administrator (i.e. the Municipality) by 31 January of the liability period.
-In other tax periods, the tax return is not filed and the taxpayer receives a decision on the tax levied from the administrator.
+The taxpayer (i.e., the taxable person) is obliged to pay the real estate tax return to the relevant tax administrator (i.e., the Municipality) by 31 January of the liability period.
+In other tax periods, the tax return is not filed, and the taxpayer receives a decision on the tax levied by the administrator.
 For example, if you acquire a property on 25 August 2019, you are required to pay the tax return by 31 January 2020.
-However, only if the property will be registered in the real estate cadastre on 1 January 2020.
-A taxpayer who acquired the property by auctioning during the tax period is obliged to state the return within 30 days from the date of the tax liability.
+However, only if the property is registered in the real estate cadastre on 1 January 2020.
+A taxpayer who acquired the property by auction during the tax period is obliged to file the return within 30 days from the date of the tax liability.

 Co-ownership

-If the land, building, flat and non-residential space in a residential building are co-owned by several persons, the declaration shall be submitted by each individual or legal person.
-Specifically, the co-owner should state real estate tax up to the amount of his co-ownership share.
+If the land, building, flat, and non-residential space in a residential building are co-owned by several persons, the declaration shall be submitted by each individual or legal person.
+Specifically, the co-owner should state the real estate tax up to the amount of his co-ownership share.
 If the co-owners agree, the declaration will be submitted by a chosen representative.
-If this occurs all co-owners are obliged to mention this fact in the declaration.
+If this occurs, all co-owners are obliged to mention this fact in the declaration.
 This does not apply to spouses who own land, a building, a flat, or a non-residential space in an apartment building in the non-share co-ownership of the spouses.
 In this case, the declaration is filed by one of the spouses.

 How to proceed when filing a tax return

 The tax return is filed in the prescribed documentation depending on whether it is an individual or a legal entity.
-To complete the documentation, it is necessary to send documents that prove changes in one's property (e.g. a copy of the decision to allow a deposit in the real estate cadastre, a decision on inheritance, etc.).
+To complete the documentation, it is necessary to send documents that prove changes in one's property (e.g., a copy of the decision to allow a deposit in the real estate cadastre, a decision on inheritance, etc.).
 Possible changes in the ownership of real estate are, for example, the sale or purchase of the real estate, inheritance, donation, building approval, removal of the building, and the like.
-The duly completed form must be submitted to the city or municipal office in person or appoint a representative.
+The duly completed form must be submitted to the city or municipal office in person or by appointing a representative.